Arts and Humanities Research Council

 For further details on admission procedures and eligible subject areas for AHRC funding, please refer to the relevant School of study.

-Applicants will be notified by 1 February 2018 if they have been selected to go forward to the AHRC selection panels.
+Applicants for 2019-20 will be notified by 1 February 2019 if they have been selected to go forward to the AHRC selection panels.